Whisky

 Scotch vs Bourbon for Beginners: What's the Difference?

-Scotch and bourbon are both whisky.
-They taste completely different and are made under different rules.
-Here's the honest comparison for people who are new to both.
+Scotch and bourbon are both whisky, but taste completely different and are made under different rules.
+The honest comparison for people new to both.

 Single Malt vs Blended Scotch: What's the Actual Difference?